 Disposable latex gloves are popular, but not everyone can wear them.
-Latex allergies are on the rise causing people to look into latex gloves alternatives.
-If you have a latex allergy, wouldn't it be nice if there were an alternative to latex gloves?
+Latex allergies are on the rise, prompting many people to look into alternative options.
+If you can't wear natural rubber gloves without risking an allergic reaction, what should you use as an alternative to latex gloves?

 This is a great question, but don't worry!
-There are many safe options on the market today that are effective in protecting you from harmful bacteria and viruses.
+There are many safe latex gloves alternatives on the market today that can offer effective protection from harmful bacteria, viruses, and chemicals.
+To understand which ones will work best, let's look at the reasons many people like latex gloves.

 Latex is the most widely used material in disposable gloves designed to protect health care workers from the risk of infection.
 Gloves made with latex conform to the shape of your hand more easily than those made with other synthetic or natural materials.
-They are comfortable and allow for a better grip.
+They are comfortable and allow for a better grip, while preserving tactile sensitivity for fine-grained tasks.

-- Strong and comfortable to wear over long periods of time (unless you have a latex allergy)
+In addition, they're biodegradable, strong, and comfortable to wear over long periods of time (unless you have a latex allergy).

+Given this danger, it’s understandable that many people look for other options.
 Most employers keep at least 2 different glove types available to accommodate allergies.
 Many have moved away from latex products completely.
-For safety reasons, most people are looking for the best alternative to latex gloves.

 The Best Alternatives to Latex Gloves

 If you are looking for a latex alternative, there are a few good choices.
-Nitrile gloves and vinyl gloves are some of the best substitutes to make your work easier and more comfortable.
+The most popular substitutes are nitrile gloves and vinyl gloves.
+Both types of latex-free gloves can make your work easier, safer, and more comfortable.

 Nitrile Disposable Gloves

-They are great gloves that help you maintain the feel of objects and have good flexibility.
-Nitrile gloves provide the best level of protection from punctures, which makes them the best choice for medical and safety situations.
+Nitrile gloves also provide the best level of protection from punctures, which makes them the best choice for medical and safety situations.
 These tough, durable gloves are also frequently used in the auto and oil industries.

-Nitrile is comfortable to wear, and they are resistant to punctures and chemicals making them great for most day-to-day jobs.
-They are not recommended for situations requiring a high level of precision like working with small objects.
+Nitrile disposable gloves are comfortable to wear, and they are resistant to punctures and chemicals, making them great for physically demanding day-to-day jobs.
+They are not as highly recommended for situations requiring a high level of precision like working with small objects.

-- Strong, durable, and molds to the hand for a good fit
+- Molds to the hand for a good fit

 - High level of sensitivity and have a long shelf life

-- Come in blue or black colors to see punctures easier
+- Come in blue or black colors to see punctures more easily

 Vinyl Disposable Gloves

-Vinyl is a synthetic material (polyvinyl chloride or PVC) that is a plastic.
-Vinyl gloves are inexpensive but not as durable or offer a tight fit.
-Restaurants, cafeterias, and hotels frequently use vinyl gloves.
+Vinyl (AKA polyvinyl chloride or PVC) is a type of plastic.
+Like nitrile, it's a completely synthetic material that contains no latex.
+Disposable vinyl gloves are inexpensive but not as durable as nitrile, and they don’t offer as tight a fit.
+Restaurants, cafeterias, and hotels frequently use vinyl gloves to help avoid cross-contamination.

-Vinyl gloves are effective in protecting the wearer from the spread of disease and contamination from human skin.
-They are a good choice for light duty jobs like changing bed linens, food prep, and cleaning surfaces.
+Vinyl gloves are a good choice for light duty jobs like changing bed linens, food prep, and cleaning surfaces.
 The low cost makes them ideal for the food industry as well.

 - Ideal for brief, light-to-medium duty applications, and low-risk tasks

-- Lower price alternative with a long shelf life
+- Lower-price latex glove alternative with a long shelf life

 - Weak elasticity